ontio/ontology/README.md

  *  For the seed node, the `NodePort` is the same with the port in `SeedList` part.
  *  For each non-seed node, the `NodePort` should have different ports.
  *  Also make sure that the `HttpJsonPort` and `HttpLocalPort` of each node do not conflict with those of the current host.
- After changing the configuration file, we also need to generate a wallet for each node and field the `BookKeepers` with the 4 nodes' wallet public keys.
+ After changing the configuration file, we also need to generate a wallet for each node and field the `Bookkeepers` with the 4 nodes' wallet public keys.
 Please follow the steps in the multi-hosts deployment section above.
  Here's an example: